 Neighborhood Explorer

 So far, we have explored data aggregated across many neighborhoods.
-This final graphic looks at those neighborhoods individually.
+This final graphic maps those neighborhoods individually.
 Note that this refers to statistically significant results to cut through noise but, if desired, one can turn off that filter.

 More about the statistical tests